 order the fully functional version.

-- Open the database and choose File - Define Database.
+Open the database that is to generate the barcode and choose File - Manage

 and choose Create.

-Place the field that is to be encoded in the barcode as the
+with the field that needs to be encoded in the barcode and enter a number for

 to a formula that appends text to a field or combines multiple fields.
 For example: